 Maintain Your Tires at Jeffrey Nissan

 Drivers from as far out as Macomb Township and Clinton Township come to our Roseville service center for regular maintenance and major repairs alike, and it’s easy to save when you take advantage of our service specials!
 We can inspect or replace your tires and get you back on the road in no time.
 You can also learn how to protect your car from the sun, how to detail your car, or how to save money on gas.

 Programming the Nissan Intelligent Key is simple.
-Once you do, you can lock and unlock the doors, open and close the trunk, and remote start your Nissan to warm it up in the colder months for your commutes around Grosse Pointe and St. Clair Shores months.
-When you’re ready to get started, trust the service team at Jeffrey Nissan to help you with the…
+Once you do, you can lock and unlock the doors, open and close the trunk, and remote start your Nissan to warm it up in the colder months for your commutes around Grosse Pointe and St. Clair Shores.
+When you’re ready to get started, trust the service team at Jeffrey Nissan to…

 There’s nothing worse than getting ready to go out for a movie or run an errand and you can’t get into, or even start, your Nissan.
 If this is the case, you could be looking at a dead Nissan key fob battery.
 Can you start a Nissan with a dead key fob?
 You can!
 Let…